sealiv/maven-gradle-tool/README.md

 # download gradle wrapper
 gradle wrapper

+# build project with default version
+gradlew clean build

+# build project with auto-generated version and environment = 'LOCALE'
+# plugin 'getversion.gradle' must be uncommented on 'build.gradle' in line #1 and #9
+gradlew clean build

-# build project
+# build project with auto-generated version and environment = 'RELEASE' for Jenkins
+# plugin 'getversion.gradle' must be uncommented on 'build.gradle' in line #1 and #9
-gradlew clean build instalDist
+gradlew clean build -PenvDescription=RELEASE

 # run Admin service
 gradlew run